zhaaaa7/react/react-basics/README.md

     )
 ```

 event handler should be a function expression. to pass down the arguments, wrap the function in a higer order function.
+React will pass the event object as the last argument is you don't explicitly pass it.
 The process of passing the arguments is **from UI up to inside of component**: `<input onChange>` pass event to `<Person changed>`, `<Person changed>` pass event, person.id to the nameChangedHandler method.

 ## Some tips